uujfwmnp/MSFS-Mobile-Companion-App/README.md

 - Tuning frequencies in the *NAV* tab doesn't work for the default 747, A320, CJ4 and King Air 350i.
 Use the *NAV Direct* tab for these planes.
 - CDI switch doesn't work in 747, A320 and CJ4.
 - *NAV Direct* can only switch the CDI between VOR1 and GPS.
 VOR2 is not available.
-- MSFS Mobile Companion App may crash when accessing it from multiple devices.
+- MSFS Mobile Companion App may crash when accessing it from multiple devices at once.

 ## Credits
 MSFS Mobile Companion App is based on the Python [SimConnect](https://pypi.org/project/SimConnect/) project.